skohub-io/skohub-vocabs/CONTRIBUTING.md

 We use, where possible and sensible, a test-driven approach.
 So please add tests or adjust tests if you are contributing code.
-In general we favour tests that test behaviour rather than implementation details.
+In general we favour tests that test behavior rather than implementation details.

 The overall code contribution process is: